-- FIRST DRIVER'S LICENSE: If this is your first driver's license or your out-of-state driver's license has been expired for more than six months, you will need to first apply for a Pennsylvania Learner's Permit which requires a written test to measure your knowledge of traffic signs, Pennsylvania driving laws, and safe driving practices.
+- If this is your first driver's license or if your out-of-state driver's license has been expired for more than six months, you will need to first apply for a Pennsylvania learner's permit, which requires a written test to measure your knowledge of traffic signs, Pennsylvania driving laws, and safe driving practices.

-- To apply for a Learner's Permit and take your Knowledge Test, you will need to bring the following items to a Pennsylvania Drivers License Center: 1) Proof of date of birth and identification (these documents must be originals) and 2) Your social security card or acceptable proof of your social security number.
+- To apply for a learner's permit and take your knowledge test, you will need to bring the following items to a Pennsylvania Driver's License Center: 1) proof of date of birth and identification (must be originals) and 2) your social security card or acceptable proof of your social security number.

-- Once you receive a valid Learner's Permit, you will then need to take and pass a driving skills test to receive your Pennsylvania Driver's License.
-If you are under the age of 18, you must wait a mandatory 6 months from your permit issue date and have a signed Certificate of Completion for the 50 hours of skill-building before taking your road test.
+- Once you receive a valid learner's permit, you will need to take and pass a driving skills test to receive your Pennsylvania driver's license.
+If you are under the age of 18, you must wait a mandatory six months from your permit issue date and have a signed Certificate of Completion for the 50 hours of skill-building before taking your road test.

-- NEW PA RESIDENTS: New residents holding a valid driver's license from another state must obtain a PA driver's license within 60 days of establishing a permanent residence in Pennsylvania.
-You will need to bring your valid or recently expired (six months or less) driver's license from your prior state with you to the testing center, along with your Social Security Card, additional identification and proof of residency.
-See more about Identification and Residency Requirements for U.S. Citizens.
+- New residents holding a valid driver's license from another state must obtain a Pennsylvania driver's license within 60 days of establishing a permanent residence in Pennsylvania.
+You will need to bring your valid or recently expired (six months or less) driver's license from your prior state with you to the testing center, along with your social security card, additional identification, and proof of residency.

-- If your out-of-state driver's license has expired more than six months ago, you will be required to apply for a Pennsylvania Learners Permit and complete all testing prior to receiving your Pennsylvania Driver's License.
+- If your out-of-state driver's license expired more than six months ago, you will be required to apply for a Pennsylvania learner's permit and complete all testing prior to receiving your Pennsylvania driver's license.

-- DRIVER'S LICENSE RENEWALS: If you wish to renew your valid Pennsylvania driver's license, you can submit your renewal application online, by mail, at a messenger service office, or any Pennsylvania Driver and Vehicle Service Center location.
-Upon receipt of your renewal application, a camera card will be mailed to you within ten days.
-To receive a new photo license, take the camera card and another type of identification to a Driver License and Photo License Center.
+- If you wish to renew your valid Pennsylvania driver's license, you can submit your renewal application online, by mail, at a messenger service office, or any Pennsylvania Driver and Vehicle Service Center location.
+A camera card will be mailed to you within ten days of receipt of your renewal application.
+To receive a new photo license, take the camera card and another type of identification to a Driver's License and Photo License Center.

-- IDENTIFICATION REQUIREMENTS: U.S. citizens need to bring a Social Security Card and one of the following: US birth certificate (including US territories or Puerto Rico) with raised seal, certificate of US citizenship or naturalization, PA Photo ID card, PA Photo Driver's License, valid US Passport, or a valid US Military Photo ID card.
+- U.S. citizens need to bring a social security card and one of the following: U.S. birth certificate (including U.S. territories or Puerto Rico) with raised seal, certificate of U.S. citizenship or naturalization, Pennsylvania photo ID card, Pennsylvania photo driver's license, valid U.S. Passport, or a valid U.S. military photo ID card.
 If the name on your original document differs from your current name, you must provide an original marriage certificate, divorce decree, or court order document.

-- PROOF OF RESIDENCY: To meet residency requirements, you must present two of the following: current utility bills (bills for cellular or pager service are not acceptable), tax records, lease agreements, mortgage documents, W-2 form, or current weapons permit.
+- To meet residency requirements, you must present two of the following: current utility bills (bills for cellular or pager service are not acceptable), tax records, lease agreements, mortgage documents, W-2 form, or current weapons permit.

-- The Pennsylvania Driver's Manual is available online, as well as at Pennsylvania Driver License Centers, most messenger service centers, notaries, and auto clubs.
+- The Pennsylvania Driver's Manual is available online as well as at Pennsylvania Driver's License Centers, most messenger service centers, notaries, and auto clubs.